 Getting Discovery+, Help, and Supported Devices

 There is a help link on the Discovery+ website.
 The Help Center has many categories including Watching Shows and Technical Assistance.
-Only Chat is available and accessible.
-There is no telephone support.
+They do not offer telephone support, but chat is available and accessible.
 In addition, There is a Help link in the Discovery+ iOS app in the Account tab.